haruyama/StandardPlusTokenizer/README.md

 Copyright © HARUYAMA Seigo

-Distributed under the Apache License Version 2.0, the same as Apache Solr.
+Distributed under the Apache License Version 2.0, the same as Apache Lucene / Solr.